skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 </div>

-Bloom is an organization using open source / access / data..., to redistribute freely its production on a large scale, relying on new technologies to do it cheaply at scale, rather than using them as an imperialist tool.
+Bloom is an organization using open source / access / data..., to redistribute freely its production at scale, relying on new technologies to do it cheaply at scale, rather than using them as an imperialist tool.
 Ethics rather than profit.
 We want to break the frontier between businesses and consumers.

 Our mission? **Empowering the world with open technologies, by the people, for the people**.